lewissbaker/papers/isocpp/atomic_notify_fixes.md

 the implementation can do this in such a way that it does not invoke the undefined behaviour that would be involved if user-code were to attempt the same thing.

-This option proposes adding the enum `memory_notification` and the following overloads to the `std::atomic` class:
+This option proposes adding the enum `memory_notification`: and the following overloads to the `std::atomic` class:
 ```c++
 namespace std {
   enum class memory_notification : unspecified {